Scalable adaptive algorithms for next-generation multiphase flow simulations: Introduction

 \section{Introduction}

+Multiphase flows -- more specifically, two-phase flows, where one fluid (water, paint, melts, etc.) interacts with another fluid (usually air) -- are ubiquitous in natural and engineered systems.
+Examples include natural phenomena from breaking waves and cloud formation to engineering applications like printing, additive manufacturing, and all types of spraying operations in healthcare and agriculture.

-Understanding the mechanisms of phase interactions in two-phase flows is critical to answering fundamental and pressing questions in science and technology.
-In particular, insights into phase interactions may lead to accurate, low-cost coarse-scale models for large systems (e.g., chemical/biological reactors).
-Further, they can be used for the optimization-based design of micro-scale systems (e.g., bio-microfluidics and advanced manufacturing using multiphase flows).
-We need physically accurate models and simulations that capture the varying time and length scales of phase interactions to achieve this understanding.
+High-fidelity modeling of two-phase flows has been an indispensable strategy for understanding, designing, and controlling such phenomena.
+For instance, insights from high-fidelity modeling of the fluid-fluid interface interactions have produced accurate, low-cost coarse-scale models used to simulate large systems like chemical/biological reactors~\citep{joshi2015computational}.
+High-fidelity simulations also serve as the basis for the optimization-based design of micro-scale systems, with applications in bio-microfluidics and advanced manufacturing.

+High-fidelity modeling, specifically through interface-resolving simulations of two-phase flows, is difficult due to the wide range of spatial and temporal scales, especially under turbulent conditions (\figref{fig:jet}).
+Such approaches typically require spatially adaptive and temporally higher-order methods to capture the relevant phenomena.
+Additionally, the size of these simulations requires the development of scalable algorithms.
+This remains a very active area of research~\citep{Herrmann2010} with significant space for improvement.
+We briefly describe the landscape of interface-resolving simulations and identify a critical challenge that this paper resolves.

-Interface resolved two-phase modeling can be characterized into two main categories -- sharp--interface methods and diffuse--interface methods.
-The sharp interface methods rely on representing the interface with a sharp, discontinuous function (e.g., Volume of Fluids (VOF)), whereas the diffuse interface method involves using a diffuse continuous representation of the interface (e.g., conservative diffuse interface, Cahn--Hillard Navier--Stokes (CHNS)).
+Interface-resolved two-phase modeling can be broadly divided into two main categories -- sharp--interface methods and diffuse--interface methods.
+The sharp interface methods rely on representing the interface with a sharp, discontinuous function (for instance, the volume of fluids (VOF)), whereas the diffuse interface methods smear out this sharp interface to construct a diffuse, continuous representation of the interface (e.g., conservative diffuse interface, Cahn--Hillard Navier--Stokes (CHNS)).